 - Punitive damages: In some cases, punitive damages may also be available.
 These are designed to punish the person or entity responsible for your injuries and deter them from engaging in similar negligent conduct in the future.

 Additionally, if your spouse or family has been impacted by your injuries (perhaps providing you care or support), they may also be able to recover damages.

-If you are unsure about whether or not you can recover damages after a slip-and-fall accident, it is best to speak with an experienced personal injury attorney who can review your case and advise you on the best course of action.
+If you are unsure about whether or not you can recover damages after a slip-and-fall accident, it is best to speak with an experienced personal injury attorney who can review your case, deal with the insurance companies, and advise you on the best course of action.

 How Much Does a Slip-and-Fall Lawyer Cost?